-Three months ended March 31

-2013 2012 % Change % Change at constant currency

-Revenues (millions) \$ 282 \$ 273 3% 3%

-RTMs (millions) 4,990 4,938 1% 1%

-Revenue/RTM (cents) 5.65 5.53 2% 2%
+1 Three m nonths ended June 30) Six months ended June 30 2013 2012 % Change % Change at constant currency 2013 2012 % Change % Change at constant currency Revenues (millions) \$ 304 \$ 293 4% 3% \$ 586 \$ 566 4% 3% RTMs (millions) 5,207 5,069 3% 3% 10,197 10,007 2% 2% Revenue/RTM (cents) 5.84 5.78 1% - 5.75 5.66 2% 1%

 The metals and minerals commodity group consists primarily of oil and gas materials, steel, iron ore, non-ferrous base metals and ores, construction materials and machinery and dimensional (large) loads.
 The Company provides unique rail access to base metals, iron ore and frac sand mining as well as aluminum and steel producing regions, which are among the most important in North America.
 This strong origin franchise, coupled with the Company's access to port facilities and the end markets for these commodities, has made CN a leader in the transportation of metals and minerals products.
 The key drivers for this market segment are oil and gas development, automotive production, and non-residential construction.
-For the quarter ended March 31, 2013, revenues for this commodity group increased by \$9 million, or 3%, when compared to the same period in 2012.
-The increase was mainly due to greater shipments of materials supporting oil and gas development, particularly pipe and sand; and freight rate increases.
-These factors were partly offset by lower volumes of steel and steel related products, as well as industrial materials.
-Revenue per revenue ton mile increased by 2% in the first quarter of 2013, when compared to 2012, mainly due to freight rate increases.
+Revenues for this commodity group increased by \$11 million, or 4%, in the second quarter and \$20 million, or 4%, in the first half of 2013 when compared to the same periods in 2012.
+The increases in both the second quarter and first half of 2013 were mainly due to freight rate increases; higher volumes of materials supporting oil and gas development, particularly sand and pipe, and higher volumes of non-ferrous metals; and the positive translation impact of a weaker Canadian dollar.
+These factors were partly offset by lower volumes of steel and steel related products, and reduced shipments of non-ferrous ore due to the closure of a zinc concentrate ore mine.
+Revenue per revenue ton mile increased by 1% in the second quarter and 2% in the first half of 2013, when compared to the same periods in 2012, mainly due to freight rate increases and the positive translation impact of a weaker Canadian dollar.